pinalikefruit/ethernaut/README.md

 ## Solution explained
 We can build a contract that extends Forta IDetectionBot and plug it into the DoubleEntryPoint.
 By doing that, we should be able to prevent the exploit when the Vault sweepToken trigger the `LegacyToken.transfer()` that will trigger the `DoubleEntryPoint.delegateTransfer()` that will trigger (before executing the function code) the fortaNotify function modifier.

-`await contract.forta()`
+1. `await contract.forta()`
+2. Deploy contract using forta address in the constructor.
-Then, setDetectionBot in Forta contract with the bot address.
+3. Then, setDetectionBot in Forta contract with the bot address deploy.

 ### Run Solution [automated solution]
  <!-- - `yarn test:unit` for local testing  -->